KittyGiraudel/site/_posts/2013-03-01-interview-manoela-ilic.md

 </section>
 <section id="final-words">
 <h2 class="h4"><span class="fontawesome-comments icon-left"></span>Anything left you’d like to say? :) <a href="#final-words" class="section-anchor">#</a></h2>
-<p>I'd like to thank you for the opportunity and I'd like to thank all the readers of Codrops for their support.
+<p>I'd like to thank you for the opportunity and <strong>I'd like to thank all the readers of <a href="http://tympanus.com/codrops/">Codrops</a></strong> for their support.
 I'd also like to wish you all the best for your website and blog and I'm looking forward to read many of your articles :)</p>
 <blockquote class="clearfix">
 	<img class="pull-image--left" src="http://www.gravatar.com/avatar/a35237134b23b6eb90c58d71c82c6464?s=200">
 	<p>Well, thank you very much for your time Manoela!
 Wish you the best for both your work at Codrops and your personal life. :)</p>